 Where’s the best place to buy IOTA in the UK?

-Alternatively, check out BC Bitcoin.
+Check out BC Bitcoin.
 With this cryptocurrency broker, you can buy IOTA and almost any other cryptocurrency with GBP using a UK bank transfer.
-You’ll normally pay 5% in fees, but you’ll pay just 3% in fees if you register using this link.
-This is a much quicker and cheaper route.
+Fees are quite high though (5%), even when using this payment method.

 Want to know more?